Regulatory economics: Theories of regulation

 Principal-agent theory addresses issues of information asymmetry.
 Here, the government is the principal, and the operator the agent, regardless of who owns the operator.
 Principal-agent theory is applied in incentive regulation and multi-part tariffs.

 Regulatory metrics

 The World Bank's Doing Business database collects data from 178 countries on the costs of regulation in certain areas, such as starting a business, employing workers, getting credit, and paying taxes.
 For example, it takes an average of 19 working days to start a business in the OECD, compared to 60 in Sub-Saharan Africa; the cost as a percentage of GNP (not including bribes) is 8% in the OECD, and 225% in Africa.

 The Worldwide Governance Indicators project at the World Bank recognizes that regulations have a significant impact in the quality of governance of a country.
 The Regulatory Quality of a country, defined as "the ability of the government to formulate and implement sound policies and regulations that permit and promote private sector development" is one of the six dimensions of governance that the Worldwide Governance Indicators measure for more than 200 countries.

+The cost of regulations increased by above 1 trillion and can explain 31-37% of the rise in industry concentration.